motor17/motor17/README.md

 - 📫 You can reach me if you know ppl who know me

-- ⚡ Fun fact: LEICESTER CITY FOR THE WIN DOWN WITH NOTTINGHAM FOREST
+- ⚡ Fun fact: I enjoy being tormented by how badly Leicester City play these days

 <!---
 motor17/motor17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.